 Recently I was having lunch with my friend Cindy.
-She told me, “There’s something really painful going on in my life right now.”
-I leaned in, “What??”
-She went on to say, “I have an old friend who recently turned on me.
+She told me, “There’s something painful going on in my life right now.”
+I leaned in, “What is it??”
+She said, “I have an old friend who recently turned on me.

-Cindy went on to say, “I know we’ve drifted apart over the recent years, but I still considered her a friend – someone I could turn to.”
+Cindy said, “I know we’ve drifted apart over the recent years, but I still considered her a dear friend – someone I could turn to.”

-Feeling stuck in resentment hurts and is very distracting.
+Feeling stuck in resentment hurts!